TractorZoom/equipment-attributes/README.md

 #### `CATEGORIES`

-Object of values for each equipment category and corresponding subcategories.
+Object with values for each equipment category and corresponding subcategories.
 [See more](src/categories.js)

 #### `IDENTIFYING_ATTRIBUTES`